 This panel is made up of trained customers who will act as an independent person to review your complaint.

 Download an information leaflet, which explains more about the Independent Complaints Panel (ICP) and the ICP process.

 If you have any further questions, please contact us for more information.

 We'll review all complaints regularly to make sure they're being dealt with effectively and consistently.

 Most importantly, we use complaints to identify areas of our service where we need to make changes, so that the service you receive continues to improve.

-If you are still unhappy after you have been through our complaints process, you can
+If you're still unhappy after you have been through our complaints process, you can

-If your complaint is about our Money Guidance Service you can ask the Financial Ombudsman Service to consider your case.
+If your complaint is about our Money Advice Service you can ask the Financial Ombudsman Service to consider your case.